simonmichael/hledger_site/src/time-to-money.md

 ## Timeclock files

-You can't write P directives here, so include the timeclock file(s) within a parent journal file.
-See below.
+You can't write P directives in timeclock format, but you can include the timeclock file(s) from a journal file, and write the directives there.
+(See below.)

 ## Timedot files